 What’s the best age to visit?

-All parts of Chocolate World are open to ALL ages.
-I recommend checking out the details of each of the attractions, especially duration, when deciding whether or not to bring little ones.
+Chocolate World is open to ALL ages.
+I recommend checking out the details of individual attractions when deciding whether or not to bring little ones.
 You know your kids best!

 (Here’s a personal example: I am a MEGA FAN of Hershey Trolley Works.
 My first son has been on the trolley ride multiple times from baby to toddler and he loved it every time.
 He’s quiet and curious and entranced by people talking and watching out the windows.